-A Marine deserter is wanted in the killing of his mother's boyfriend in Virginia, police say
+A Marine deserter is wanted in the murder of his mother's boyfriend in Virginia, police say

 Michael Brown was initially labeled a person of interest, and the sheriff's office said he was driving a white 1976 Cadillac.
 By early Sunday afternoon, authorities were calling Michael Brown a suspect in the killing.

-He'd ditched the Cadillac, they said Sunday, and was now believed to be driving a black 2008 Lincoln Town Car, possibly displaying the North Carolina license tag EHP 4877.
+He'd ditched the Cadillac, they said Sunday, and is now believed to be driving a black 2008 Lincoln Town Car, possibly displaying the North Carolina license tag EHP 4877.

 Young declined to say what led the sheriff's office to name Michael Brown as a suspect.